Bollywood megastar Salman Khan survives snakebite - ExBulletin

 Bollywood megastar Salman Khan survives snakebite

-Khan – who enjoys cult status in star-obsessed India – said the snake had bitten him twice when he tried to remove it from his country house near Mumbai before his 56th birthday Monday.
+Khan who enjoys cult status in star-obsessed India said the snake had bitten him twice as he tried to remove him from his country home near Mumbai ahead of his 56th birthday on Monday (December 27th).

 Using a stick, Khan said that he “picked up the snake with a lot of love and pulled it out, and the snake curled up on the stick, and then it started to climb towards the top. high, “he told reporters.